There’s Nothing Remotely Interesting about The Wild Life

 NOT RECOMMENDED FOR: Teens, adults, animation lovers, literature fans, movie lovers, Pixar enthusiasts.

-The Wild Life, directed by Vincent Kesteloot and Ben Stassen, opens in theaters September 9, 2016.
+The Wild Life, directed by Vincent Kesteloot and Ben Stassen, opened in theaters September 9, 2016; available for home viewing November 29, 2016.
 It runs 90 minutes, and stars Yuri Lowenthal, David Howard, Laila Berzins, Joey Camen, and Colin Metzger.
-You can watch the trailer for The Wild Life here.
+Watch the trailer for The Wild Life here.

 Ryan Duncan is an Editor for Crosswalk.com.